 Just make sure that the network mask matches, that the device's IP address is within the local network and that the IP address defined doesn't collide with another one on the local network.

-After making any modifications, simply compile the changes and we will be in uTaskerV1.4_AVR32.doc/1.00 5/37 31.07 business.
+After making any modifications, simply compile the changes and we will be in business.